kaizen-ai/kaizenflow/documentation/notes/git.md

     - So we can either merge the branch into `master` or just kill directly

 4. Kill-kill-kill!
-    - To delete both local and remote branch you can do
+    - To delete both the local and remote branch you can do
         ```bash
         > git branch -d PartTask354_INFRA_Populate_S3_bucket
         > git push origin --delete PartTask354_INFRA_Populate_S3_bucket